 Acknowledging successful submission

-When your abstract is successfully submitted, you will receive an acknowledgement by email within 10 days.
-Please re-send the abstract if you do not receive this confirmation.
+When your abstract is successfully submitted, you will receive an acknowledgement by email containing a reference number for your submission.
+If you have any queries please email: email@example.com

 - Any undergraduate or postgraduate students (including those having completed such a programme within 6-months of submission) may be eligible for an abstract award.
 Requirements for award consideration:

 - Active resident in an approved ECVIM / ACVIM junior or senior clinical training program, intern, PhD student or veterinary/science undergraduate student

 - Abstracts will be judged on the quality of both the research and oral or poster presentation

 - Eligibility for an award must be made apparent at time of submission